 How to diagnose and fix common gaming issues

 If you’re experiencing common gaming issues on your Windows 7 PC, such as crashes, freezes, or performance issues, there are several steps you can take to diagnose and fix the problem.
-Here’s a step-by-step guide on how to diagnose and fix common gaming issues in Windows 7.

 Check: what graphics card do i have in my PC